How Much Deposit Do You Need to Buy a House?

 2. Family guarantee

 Your parents use their property as security.
-You can borrow up to 100% of the property value without LMI.
+You borrow up to 100% of the property value without LMI.

 Catch: If you default, they're on the hook.